 You notice it when you turn it off because the way your playing feels changes — a lot.

 With the Hagerman Squish activated and the Squish dial around 10:00 - 11:00 I felt like my instrument was more alive and dynamic.
-Overall levels where matched across lows and highs.
+Overall levels were matched across lows and highs.
 Being an OTA design and modeled after a Ross/Dyna-style compressor this one is noticeably noisier than other compressors.
 To what degree depends largely on what you have in front and after the Squish in your signal path.
-Playing direct with bass connected to the Squish and Squish directly into my mixing console the pedal is delightfully quiet.
+Playing directly with bass connected to the Squish and Squish directly into my mixing console the pedal is delightfully quiet.
 When I run the Squish in front of various preamps I found I needed to be more careful with gain staging.

-But when I found the sweet spot I was rewarded with punchy, full, and lively sounding tone.
+But when I found the sweet spot, I was rewarded with punchy, full, and lively sounding tone.

 I spoke with Jim Hagerman about his desires for this circuit design and he noted that his intent was to clean up the circuit to remove unwanted distortion and soften the attack.
 It's still a feedback style compressor but with a better feel.
 This is welcome effort in my book.
 The attack is slower and far more controlled than your typical Ross/Dyna-design.
 Notably, it works great with bass.
 There is really no loss of lows or highs.
 Everything is smoothed out and juiced up.